Parents/Students » Guidelines and Policies » UCP Information Form

 • Cooperates in the investigation and provides the LEA investigator with information and other evidence related to the allegations in the complaint.

-• May file a written appeal to the CDE within 15 calendar days of receiving the LEA’s decision if he or she believes the LEA’s decision is incorrect.
+• May file a written appeal to the CDE within 30 calendar days of receiving the LEA’s decision if they believe the LEA’s decision is incorrect.

 • Must specify the basis for the appeal and whether the LEA’s facts are incorrect and/or the law is misapplied.
 The appeal packet must contain a copy of the original complaint to the LEA and a copy of the LEA’s decision.